-- Short paragraphs (sometimes even one sentence – breaking traditional grammar rules)
+- Write short paragraphs (sometimes even one sentence – breaking traditional grammar rules)

-- Chunking/segmenting – including several sub-headings.
+- Use subheadings—chunk and segment your content.
 This helps your readers scan and find the pertinent information that they are looking for.

-If you use these web writing principles, you won’t have to worry about being “judged by your cover.”
-You’ll be on your way to keeping and then engaging your site visitors.
+If you use these online writing tips, you’ll be on your way to keeping and then engaging your site visitors.

 Have we missed any web writing techniques?
-What else do you do to magnetize your web copy?
+What else do you do to super charge your web copy?
 Leave us a comment.